-Although there is now a 3 month period of relief from forfeiture provisions (which may be extended by the government), this relief does not remove or reduce the obligation to pay rent, it is simply a deferral and rental arrears will continue to accrue.
-It is unlikely that a Lease will provide for suspension of rent in any circumstances other than destruction or damage of the premises themselves and a Landlord will still have available to them alternative means of enforcing the payment of rent; for example issuing a statutory demand, commencing winding up proceedings, Commercial Rent Arrears Recovery (CRAR) or issuing other forms of debt claims.
+Although there is now a 3 month period of relief from forfeiture provisions (which may be extended by the government in the future), this relief does not remove or reduce the obligation for tenants to pay rent, it is simply a deferral and rental arrears will continue to accrue.
+It is unlikely that a Lease will provide for suspension of rent in any circumstances other than destruction or damage of the premises themselves, and a Landlord will still have alternative means of enforcing the payment of rent; for example issuing a statutory demand, commencing winding up proceedings, Commercial Rent Arrears Recovery (CRAR) or issuing other forms of debt claims.
 In addition, it does not preclude Landlords from claiming interest on any unpaid sums or deducting the amount owed from any rent deposits held.

-This does not, however, prevent negotiations from being undertaken to establish a viable way forward for both parties, for example deferral of rent payments or rent free period.
-In addition, tenants may also have the benefit of break clauses within their leases which may be exercisable, depending on their frequency and these will need to be reviewed on an individual basis.
+This does not, however, prevent negotiations from being undertaken to establish a viable way forward for both tenants and landlords, for example, deferral of rent payments or a rent free period.
+In addition, tenants may also have the benefit of break clauses within their leases which may be exercisable, depending on their frequency, and these will need to be reviewed on an individual basis.

-As a Landlord, there are a number of factors which need to be considered.
-For example, you may have borrowing against a tenanted property.
+As a Landlord, there are a number of factors which need to be considered based on the Act.
+For example, you may have borrowed against a tenanted property.
 The Act does not provide any relief in terms of a Landlord’s obligations to any Lender so negotiations may be required to reduce or suspend any payments due under the terms of the loan agreement.
 This would be in a similar manner to the mortgage holidays that are being offered in the residential sector.
-Unfortunately in the commercial sector there is no obligation on the lender to offer such concessions but our specialist banking team can assist and advise in relation to negotiations.
+Unfortunately in the commercial sector there is no obligation on the lender to offer such concessions, our specialist banking team can assist and advise in relation to negotiations.

 Tenants may try to argue that their Lease is frustrated or a breach of Landlord covenant has arisen; for example where properties (e.g. shopping centres) are forced to close and the covenant for quiet enjoyment is breached.
 However, frustration can only be established when an unexpected event, which is not provided for in the Lease, causes such a significant change to the parties’ obligations so as to bring the Lease to an end.
 The suspension of use of a property due to the virus is unlikely to constitute this on the basis that it is temporary.
 In addition, any legal requirement to close properties or closure pursuant to government advice will likely be an adequate defence to any Tenant’s claim for breach of covenant.